 A redesign of the freeabq.com website is underway.
 New features being planned include more video posts, regular podcasts and periodic email news updates.

-Arts & Entertainment Editor Jyllian Roach, who announced the cessation of the printed edition in a video posted March 21, has been promoted to managing editor.
-She will be in charge of day-to-day operations.
+Domrzalski, the paper’s news editor, will assume day-to-day responsibilities.
 Vukelich, the newspaper’s editor and a veteran of 41 years in news, will reduce his daily role but continue to shape news coverage and editorial policy.
 “Decades of pissing people off does take its toll,” he said.

 A growing online audience